kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

 ### Other Commands

-To see a list of additional commands not already covered; at the menu press `1` and press `enter`:
+To see a list of additional commands not already covered; at the menu type `advanced` and press `enter`:

 ```
  1	advanced                 List available advanced commands